RandomHashTags/swift-consolidate-plugin/README.md

 <summary>output</summary>

-The output file where the consolidated data gets written to, relative to the package directory path.
+The single file output path where the consolidated data gets written to, relative to the package directory.

 </details>